Skip to content

 The summer months are the most pleasant to enjoy swimming here , wild swimming is increasingly popular and something we enjoy at the farm in our own Lochen but also at the nearby Woodhall loch or in the sea at Borgue.
 We have indoor heated swimming pools at Castle Douglas and Kircudbright both of which are lovely.

 Loch Ken boasts a fantastic water sports at the Galloway Activity Centre , the most beautiful drive ( about 30 mins ) takes you to a centre that boasts around 20 different activities from kayaking to laser tag to zip lines to sailing lessons to the open water wobbly water park course.
-Something to keep the most active of us busy .
-Cream o’ Galloway also is home to a fabulous list of activities from a huge high ‘go boing’ course to the 3d maze with 50 foot viewing tower !
+Something to keep the most active of us busy.

 Birdwatching here is stunning, we have such a varied selection it will keep most twitchers happy.
 I have a list from our latest enthusiast and it includes goldfinch, stonechat, chaffinch, ravens, starlings (murmaration), red kite, field fare, golden eagles, black grouse, cuckoo (heard and seen) reed bunting and the most amazing Hen harriers!
 And many more , come visit and add to my list.